Magnatic70/TextAdventureGameEngine/README.md

 Description:A small clearing in the woods with wildflowers growing everywhere.
 SourceRoomID:forest_entrance
 Exits:south:forest_entrance,east:riverbank
-LoadModifier:example-1.txt
+LoadModifier:example-1

 Item:worn map
 ItemDescription:An old, faded map showing a portion of the surrounding area.
 It seems to indicate something valuable is hidden nearby.
 ```
 The LoadModifier option is a very powerful tool.
-It enables you to load another config file when the player successfully enters or unlocks a location for the first time.
+It enables you to load a part of the config when the player successfully enters or unlocks a location for the first time.
 All subsequent entries into the location will not load the modifier again.
-The contents of that config file are overlayed on
+The contents of the modifier are overlayed on
 the current config and state of the adventure.
 You can add or change all configurable objects.
-It basically is a complete adventure configuration file.
-If you change an object, the properties of that object will reflect the values in the modifier file.
+A modifier basically is a complete adventure configuration file.
+If you change an object, the properties of that object will reflect the values in the modifier.
 The only exception is for items in a room.
 Those are added to the items that are already present in the room.
 This is because players can drop items in a room and you don't want those items to disappear.
 With `Locks:-` you can remove all locks from a location.

 Example of a modifier for the config above:
 ```
+{Modifier:example-1}
 RoomID:forest_entrance
 Items:pine cone
 Persons:recluse